The Scottish Independence Referendum: The Great Diversion

 Some more of those: 8 Contributions to Marxian Theory

 The Socialist Party has also made its own contributions to socialist theory, in the light of further developments, going beyond some of the theories of socialist pioneers like Marx and Engels.
-We set out below a number of these contributions:
+We set out below a number of these contributions:1.
+Solving the Reform or Revolution dilemma, by declaring that a socialist party should not advocate reforms of capitalism, and by recognising that political democracy can be used for revolutionary ends.

 2. Realisation of the world-wide (rather than international) character of Socialism.
 Socialism can only be a united world community without frontiers, and not the federation of countries suggested by the word "inter-national."